sauravkumarshah/top-java-9-features/JPMS/README.md

+# Modularization
+Modularization allows developers to break up their code into small, self-contained modules that can be easily managed and updated.
+For example, a developer could create a module for the UI layer, another for the business logic, and another for the data access layer.
+This makes it easier to maintain and update the application, as changes can be made to individual modules without affecting the rest of the application.

 # JPMS
 - Java 9 introduces a new level of abstraction above packages, formally known as the Java Platform Module System (JPMS), or "Module" for short.
 - *Package*: a group of similar types of classes, interfaces and subpackages.